MaximeMettey/MaximeMettey-WP-Functions/docs/index.md

 add_filter('login_errors', 'no_wordpress_errors_on_login');
 ```

-Purpose : Disable login error messages to prevent hackers from finding informations using brute-force attacks on the login page.
+Disable login error messages to prevent hackers from finding informations using brute-force attacks on the login page.

 ---